 More Uganda itinerary ideas

 I highly recommend spending more time in Uganda – one week wasn’t enough for me!
-Especially when Shaun talked to me about all the other amazing tourist attractions in Uganda.
+Especially when Shaun told me about all the other amazing tourist attractions in Uganda.
+I plan to go back and see more of the country.

-If you have more time – say, 10 days or 2 weeks in Uganda – here are some other things to do in Uganda:
+If you have more time – say, 10 days or 2 weeks in Uganda – here are some other places to visit in Uganda to extend your trip:

 - Murchison Falls National Park – see Uganda’s largest national park and Murchison Falls where the Victoria Nile River thunders through a rock opening